tiago-marques/one-separator-decimal-mask/README.md

 ### NaN

-    √ should return NaN when the value is `test`
+    √ should return "" when the value is `test`

 ### Last index is not a number